devbertskie/password-manager/README.md

 ## Contribution

-Contributions to Passwords are welcomed and encouraged!
+Contributions to Password Manager are welcomed and encouraged!
 If you're interested in improving the app, adding new features, fixing bugs, or enhancing documentation, your contributions are highly valued.